You may call me an OUTDOOR CHEF simply because I enjoy cooking outdoors within a wilderness setting.

 The winners were two brothers from Toronto, Jim and Ted Baird.
 It was indeed touch and go but they did prevail.

-As a CHEF I instinctively case out the land I'm hiking to see what I can forge, just in case I find myself in SURVIVAL MODE.
+CHEF I instinctively case out the land I'm hiking to see what I can forge, just in case I find myself in SURVIVAL MODE.

 Living off the land isn't a picnic - YOU MUST BE PREPARED.